-We recommend our one-on-one training to get you up to speed in the tasks that are specific to your job and situation.
-Once you have a good grasp of the basic concepts and reports, then our workshops will help you get to the next level—doing what you need to do more expertly and efficiently.
+If you are new to budgeting and Budget Classes are not available, One-on-One training with a Budget Analyst can help you get up to speed in the tasks that are specific to your job and situtation.
+Once you have a good grasp of the basic concepts and reports, then our workshops will help you get to the next level - doing what you need to do more expertly and efficiently!

-Just email the Budget Office to set up some one-on-one time.
+Just email the Budget Office to set up a one-on-one training session at any time.

-If you're not proficient with SAP, we suggest you first take Report Fundamentals to familiarize yourself with SAP terminology and report functionality.
-This builds a foundation from which you can advance to budget reporting, grant reporting, time reporting, and other SAP tasks.
+Report Fundamentals will help you gain profiency with SAP and includes SAP terminology and report functionality.
+This builds a foundation from which you can advance to budget reporting, grant reporting, time reporting and other SAP tasks.

 Budget-Related Reports (I and II) is for users who are already accustomed to working with SAP as well as with the budgeting process itself.
 It will help you fine-tune your skills with the most commonly used budgeting reports and introduce you to some you may not have tried.
 To allow plenty of hands-on time, this workshop has been divided into two sessions--be sure to sign up for both if you can!
 The reports covered include: